Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Advice / Job Search / Resumes

 One of the most common refrains I hear from frustrated job seekers is that they spend tons of time applying to jobs, but never hear anything back.
+What gives?

-If you’re not getting the response you want in your job search—but have no idea what you’re doing wrong—it’s time to go back to the basics and make sure you’re not making the following classic mistakes.
+If you’re not getting the response you want in your job search—but have no idea what you’re doing wrong—it’s time to go back to the basics and make sure you’re not making the following classic job search mistakes.

 You may think that because you’re submitting application after application online, you’re conducting an effective job search.
 Not true!
 Blindly applying to any and every position that you come across doesn’t usually yield good results.